microsoft/playwright/docs/src/api/class-page.md

 * langs: js, java, python
 - type: <[APIRequestContext]>

 API testing helper associated with this page.
-Requests made with this API will use page cookies.
+This method returns the same instance as [`property: BrowserContext.request`] on the page's context.
+See [`property: BrowserContext.request`] for more details.

 ## async method: Page.route